Download and Install¶

 Bugs and Patches¶

 We’re using github’s issue tracker for bug reports, feature requests, and overall status.
-When stumbling upon what seems to be a bug, you may consult with the mailing list, but be sure to open an issue as well.

 The core of RPyC has no external dependencies, so you can use it out of the box for “simple” use.
 However, RPyC integrates with some other projects to provide more features, and if you wish to use any of those, you must install them: